-To address this issue, we present \textbf{KDFlow}, a novel and high-performance framework designed specifically for LLM distillation.
-The core design of KDFlow is the decoupling of backends for the teacher and the student: we assign the student model to a dedicated training engine PyTorch FSDP2 and the teacher model to the high-performance inference engine SGLang \cite{zheng2024sglang}.
-By bridging these two disparate systems, KDFlow combines the best of both worlds: the flexible gradient updates of training engines and the extreme inference throughput of inference engines.
-In this architecture, a core problem is how to efficiently transfer full teacher logits from SGLang processes to FSDP processes.
-Directly transferring the original logits is infeasible due to the huge size\footnote{For 128 sequences with length 4096, full BF16 logits from Qwen3 models occupy $128 \times 4096 \times 151936 \times 2\text{bytes}\approx160\text{GB}$ of memory.}, while only transferring the top-k logits breaks the mathematical equivalence of the loss function.
-KDFlow solves this by collecting the teacher's compact hidden states from SGLang and recomputing the full logit distribution on the student side.
-This design significantly reduces communication overhead while maintaining mathematical equivalence to standard KD.
-Compared to prevalent frameworks like TRL and MS-SWIFT, KDFlow delivers a \textbf{1.44$\times$ to 6.36$\times$} training speedup, with the performance gap widening significantly for Mixture-of-Experts (MoE) teachers.
+To address this issue, we present \textbf{KDFlow}, a high-performance framework designed specifically for LLM distillation.
+KDFlow decouples the teacher and student backends by assigning the student to PyTorch FSDP2 and the teacher to the high-throughput inference engine SGLang \cite{zheng2024sglang}.
+A key challenge in this architecture is transferring full teacher logits from SGLang processes to FSDP processes: directly transferring logits is infeasible due to their huge size\footnote{For 128 sequences with length 4096, full BF16 logits from Qwen3 models occupy $128 \times 4096 \times 151936 \times 2\text{bytes}\approx160\text{GB}$ of memory.}, while transferring only top-k logits breaks the mathematical equivalence of the loss function.
+KDFlow solves this by collecting compact teacher hidden states from SGLang and recomputing the full logit distribution on the student side, reducing communication overhead while preserving standard KD.
+Compared to prevalent frameworks like TRL and MS-SWIFT, KDFlow delivers a \textbf{1.44$\times$ to 6.36$\times$} training speedup in off-policy distillation, with larger gains for Mixture-of-Experts (MoE) teachers.

-Despite the decoupled design, KDFlow abstracts away the distributed communication logic.
-Users can easily initiate a KD process with just a few lines of configuration, seamlessly integrating with standard Hugging Face model formats.
-Therefore, KDFlow incurs low costs for both user deployment and development.
+Despite the decoupled design, KDFlow abstracts away distributed communication and integrates with standard Hugging Face model formats, allowing users to initiate KD with only a few lines of configuration.